 Exomecha beta

-TwistedRed revealed that it had plans for an Exomecha beta.
-However, with the game seemingly canceled, it’s very unlikely a beta will ever come.
+TwistedRed revealed that it had plans for an Exomecha beta – in fact, you can still technically sign up for said beta on its official website.
+However, with the game seemingly canceled, it’s very unlikely that beta will ever come.